 2. Migration Assistance

 We have a ready-to-use migration script that simplifies the process.
-Book a demo - here , and we'll help you migrate from Opsgenie to Zenduty in minutes!
+Book a call - here , and we'll help you migrate from Opsgenie to Zenduty in minutes!

 3. Set Environment Variables